jadavbheda/Tutorials-Python-Django-UnitTests/Tutorial/CH-1_2/README.md

 # pytest framework
+* Pytest expects our tests to be located in files whose names begin with test_ or end with _test.py.
 * pytest supports execution of unittest test cases.
 The real advantage of pytest comes by writing pytest test cases. pytest test cases are a series of functions in a Python file starting with the name test_.

 * pytest has some other great features: